sphinx-doc/sphinx/doc/usage/extensions/autosummary.rst

    This value contains a list of modules to be mocked up.
 See :confval:`autodoc_mock_imports` for more details.
 It defaults to :confval:`autodoc_mock_imports`.

+.. confval:: autosummary_imported_members

+   A boolean flag indicating whether to document classes and functions imported in modules.
+Default is ``False``

 Customizing templates
 ---------------------